statycc/tyni/readme.md

 Notes

+* Running these commands assumes dev requirements are installed.

 * The analyzer expects input in high-level input language, i.e., a `.java` file.
 It is not necessary to compile the java programs.
   But bytecode may be interesting, so there are commands to generate